 Sibshops have been offered monthly during the school year in northeastern Wisconsin since 1997 by the Fox Valley Sibling Support Network, now known as WisconSibs/Fox Valley.
 Most are for boys and girls, but our S.P.A.
 (Sisters are Pretty Awesome) Sibshop is just for girls and their moms, and our H.U.L.K.
 (Huggable Unselfish Loveable Kids) Sibshop is just for boys and their dads.

-Our Sibshop theme this year is “Sibs of Tomorrow”.
+Our Sibshop theme this year is “The Wonderful World of Siblings”.
 We look forward to celebrating siblings and having fun recognizing and addressing their unique roles as siblings.

 Want to attend Sibshops but not able to make it to the scheduled locations?
 Some local Arc or CESA organizations occasionally host these workshops, so check with them to see whether any are scheduled for your area.